 - If you don’t use seltzer in your matzo ball batter, I recommend using chicken stock.

-- If you do make your own chicken stock ahead of time, the fat that congeals on top after refrigeration can be used in your matzo balls.
+- If you do make your own chicken stock ahead of time, you can use the fat that congeals on top after refrigeration in your matzo balls.
 Or you could make legit schmaltz but I’ll be honest, I never have.
-If you want to, here’s a great recipe.
+If you want to, here’s a great schmaltz recipe.

 - The chicken stock can also be used to boil/cook the matzo balls.
 As the matzo balls cook, they soak up liquid.
-If the liquid is not flavorful, the kneidlach take in tasteless extra moisture.
+If the liquid is not flavorful, the kneidlach absorb tasteless extra moisture.
 So I like to cook the matzo ball batter in chicken stock or a mixture of chicken stock and water.
-If, however, you don’t want to use your homemade chicken stock to boil the balls, this would be a good place to use your favorite low-sodium store-bought chicken stock.
+If, however, you don’t want to use your homemade chicken stock to boil the balls, this is a good time to use your favorite low-sodium store-bought chicken stock.
 At the least, boil them in salted water, not plain water.

 - And finally, you will want to use your homemade stock to make the final matzo ball soup presentation for your dinner guests or your family.